Skip to main content

 "I will answer that."
 Bondita turned as Kamala smiled.
 She was almost her age, a few years older perhaps.

 "You see, the women wear rings on their fingers."
 She pointed.
-"The same kind of ring their partners wear too.
+"The same kind of ring their partners wear, too.
 We don't endorse the sindoor and Shakhapola as we feel it's a sign of patriarchy and inequality."

 "How so?"
 Bondita was curious.

 "You wear the signs of being a married woman, right?"
 Bondita nodded, staring at her shakha pola.
 "But does your husband wear anything that signifies marriage?
 No, right?"
 Kamala shrugged.
 "Because he can marry again.
 And you can't.
 See, patriarchy."
 Bondita looked wide-eyed at the revelation.
 Never had she ever thought of the sindoor on her hairline as a sign of patriarchy.
 Debaditya always used to tell her that "in some way, we are so used to the system that has been introduced to us at a young age, that we forget to question the basic things that are wrong with it."
 He was right.
-Bondita was lost in thoughts.
+Bondita was lost in thought.
 Kamala went ahead to explain the ceremony.
 It was simple.
 A registrar of the marriage was called.
-Family members or guardians of each of the bride and groom (in this case herself for Sampoorna and Aniruddha for Nikhil) have to offer the marriage.
-The people sitting in the party of both the bride and groom facing each other would agree with "Svasti" and then the bride and groom would individually agree.
-After that flowers will be showered on them by the guests as they exchange garlands and rings.
+Family members or guardians of each of the bride and groom (in this case, herself for Sampoorna and Aniruddha for Nikhil) have to offer the marriage.
+The people sitting at the party of both the bride and groom facing each other would agree with "Svasti", and then the bride and groom would individually agree.
+After that, flowers will be showered on them by the guests as they exchange garlands and rings.
 Thus, it's equal from both sides.
-Bondita was mesmerised at both the thought and simplicity of the ceremony.
+Bondita was mesmerised by both the thought and simplicity of the ceremony.

 She found the ceremony beautiful as Sampoorna blushed happily with her nod of yes.
 Nikhil couldn't seem to take his eyes off her.
-Bondita's eyes travelled automatically to another pair of eyes sitting across from her staring right at her.
+Bondita's eyes travelled automatically to another pair of eyes sitting across from her, staring right at her.
 He seemed to capture her eyes momentarily.
-She forced herself to look away as her cheeks grew red and warm remembering the previous night.
-Aniruddha seemed to enjoy the effect he had on her, he looked amused.
+She forced herself to look away as her cheeks grew red and warm, remembering the previous night.
+Aniruddha seemed to enjoy the effect he had on her; he looked amused.

 When it was time to shower flower petals on the couple, Bondita picked up a handful of rose petals excitedly.
-She followed the cue to throw them and she found a few landing on her.
-She looked up at Aniruddha wide-eyed.
+She followed the cue to throw them, and she found a few landing on her.
+She looked up at Aniruddha, wide-eyed.
 She looked around to see if anyone noticed that as he smiled amused, throwing the rest of the petals in her direction.
 It landed on her head.
 Bondita brushed them off rather quickly before anyone noticed.

 "You know my address, Didi.
 Write to me."
-Bondita reminded Sampoorna teary-eyed for the fifth time.
+Bondita reminded Sampoorna, teary-eyed for the fifth time.
 The Railway station at Balurghat had announced the train to Calcutta.

 "You also inform me once your result comes out."
 Sampoorna wiped away her tears.
 "I hope you get into a college in Calcutta.
 We can see each other then."